Open-SGF/gooddads/docs/decisions/2024-04-16-admin-app-tech-stack.md

 ### Tailwind
 Having a bit more structure in place over Vanilla CSS felt like it could help the team be more productive in writing styles.
-There's also already some amount of styling done in the existing application that we don't need to throwaway.
+There's also already some amount of styling done in the existing application that we don't need to throw away.

 ### MySQL
-This feels like a more natural option when using Laravel than Postgers.
+This feels like a more natural option when using Laravel than Postgres.
 Many packages in the Laravel ecosystem tend to prefer MySQL over Postgres or at least are more battle tested in MySQL.

 ### Inertia